googleworkspace/solutions/content-signup/README.md

-# Automatically send an email following up with content to people who signup via a form.
+# Automatically send an email following up with content to people who signup via a form

-For marketing activities, you may want to automate the sending of key links dynamically to content such as videos, whitepaper links, blogs, PDF summaries, etc based on what people mark as their specific interest in your contact-us form linked on your website, email signature, or wherever you share the form's link.
+ You may want to help disperse great content that is accessible as a link such as videos, whitepapers, blogs, PDF summaries, etc based on what people mark as their specific interest in your contact-us form linked on your website, email signature, or wherever you share this form's link.

 You can also ask if they would like to subscribe to your mailing list for future content.

-(last updated June 28 2019)
+(last updated July 31 2019)

 ## Setup